 - When you lose a few points in a row, take a time out, use the towel, tie your shoes, walk slowly to pick up the ball.
 Do whatever you can to interrupt your opponent’s flow.

-You may already spend plenty of time practicing your serve, but the area where many beginning table tennis players need practice is in serve returns.
+The area where many beginning table tennis players need practice is in serve returns.
 If you have a practice partner, take turns serving repeatedly.
-Have your partner serve balls at different speeds and with different spins all over the table and try to get comfortable with what it takes to keep the ball in play.
+Have your partner serve balls at different speeds and with different spins all over the table, and try to get comfortable with what it takes to keep the ball in play.

-For long serves, learn how to return them with a looping shot, the most effective shot in table tennis.
+For long serves, learn how to return them with a looping shot, which is the most effective in table tennis.
 On short serves, perfect your push or flip backspin shots, which are also crucial for any well-rounded ping pong player.

 Table Tennis Robots

 Table tennis robots are also available for players that don’t always have available partners or teammates.
-Table tennis robots can serve at varying speeds with varying spins, and can place serves all over the table.
-If you are serious about ping pong, a table tennis robot that falls in your price range is a great investment.
+Table tennis robots can serve at varying speeds with varying spins and can place all over the table.
+If you are serious about ping pong, a table tennis robot that falls in your price range is an excellent investment.

 You can put in all the practice hours you want, but none are as valuable as those against skilled players.
 Play with tougher opponents as often as possible.
 You may not score many points, but you will be able to identify and work on your weaknesses.